island-is/island.is/handbook/technical-overview/devops/security.md

 ## Access to GitHub and deployment environments

-All GitHub account with access to `island-is` need to be with two-factor authentication (2FA) enabled.
+All GitHub accounts with access to `island-is` need to have two-factor authentication (2FA) enabled.
 This is enforced at the organization level.

 ### Gaining write access to the codebase and AWS

-To join one of the teams at the GitHub organization `island-is`, one of the Delivery Managers need to request that in the Slack channel #organizational-access-changes.
+To join one of the teams at the GitHub organization `island-is`, one of the Delivery Managers needs to request that in the Slack channel #organizational-access-changes.
 After approval from a representative of Stafrænt Ísland, the GitHub account will be added.

 ### Team members leaving